 After you identify your goals, you need to figure out what performance indicators are linked to them.
 Doing this will make it easier for you to track your progress.

 Identifying key performance indicators or KPIs is essential in assessing and improving your marketing campaigns.
-Most of that data you collect during a marketing campaign is important for one reason or another or plays a role in understanding the big picture.
+Most of the data you collect during a marketing campaign is important for one reason or another or plays a role in understanding the big picture.
 However, not every piece of information you’ve gathered is critical.
 KPIs are the handful of indicators by which you measure success.
 Unfortunately, many law firms get distracted by the wrong data.

 Your key performance indicators (KPIs) tell you directly whether or not you are achieving your goals and, if not, where the process is breaking down.
 Because your key indicators are individual to your firm’s specific goals, you won’t find a standard checklist of law firm marketing KPIs.
-Generally, critical KPIs will inform whether you are effectively:
+Generally, critical KPIs will inform whether you are effective:

 To determine how to improve your marketing performance, look at: